-Professionals are able to refer into Spring Lodge but can we ask that you make sure we are the right service for your client/patient first.
-We have created a professionals guide and a process for professionals to help understand the support we offer.
-If, after reading our information, you want to refer someone to our service then please complete the referral form and return it via the email address provided.
-If you want some copies of these for your organisation let us know and we will arrange this.
+Professionals are able to refer people to Spring Lodge, the Sexual Assault Referral Centre (SARC) in Lincoln, but we ask that you please make sure we are the right service for your client/patient first.
+We have created a professionals guide and a process for professionals to help you understand the support we offer.
+If after reading our information, you want to refer someone to our service, please complete the referral form and return it via the email address provided.
+If you want some copies of these for your organisation, let us know and we will arrange this.
 You can download these documents at the bottom of this page.

-If you are unsure then please ring us on 01522 524402 or out of hours on 0303 1234000 and we can give you the right advice – It may be that another agency is more suitable and so we can give you their contact details.
+If you are unsure, please call us on 01522 524402 or out of hours on 0303 1234000 and we can give you the right advice.
+It may be that another agency is more suitable and so we can give you their contact details.

 What we need to know

-Someone that has been raped may be experiencing a variety of emotions and have many complex needs.
-To get them the right help we would ask that professionals try to sensitively ascertain the following information so that we can guide the person to the right support.
+Someone that has been raped or sexually assaulted may be experiencing a variety of emotions and have many complex needs.
+To get them the right help, we would ask that professionals try to sensitively ascertain the following information so that we can guide the person to the right support.

 - When did it happen? – The person may need an emergency referral.
 Do they need medication such as emergency hormonal contraception?
 Are they in the time frame for a forensic medical examination?